zukunft/zukunft.com/docs/llm/pending.md

 The snapshot does not actually exercise sort_by_impact().
 Every verb from load_dummy() has impact 0.0, so the short and more versions fall through to the name tie-break and render alphabetically — identical to what sort_by_name() would produce.
 The new sort is unproven by the committed test; a fixture with distinct impacts (or an assert on sort_by_impact() directly) would close that.
 $url_arr is unused in both verb_list_ui_tests.php:64 and word_list_ui_tests.php:57.
 Nothing on either page takes one. word_list_ui_tests.php / word_list.html are unrelated to this change.
 The only effect is that the three stylesheet hrefs became absolute (http://localhost/…) because $base_url, $lan were added to its html_page_test call.
-Fine in itself, but it is a separate concern riding along — worth a glance that you want it in this commit.
+Fine in itself, but it is a separate concern riding along — worth a glance that you want it in this commit. src/test/resources/import/carbon_leakage_effect.json is staged and unrelated — 244 new lines, referenced by no test and no PHP file, and nothing in this change set produces it.
+It looks like it wandered in from other work.
+Either it belongs to a different commit or its consumer is still missing.
+The component insertion point causes ~1,600 lines of avoidable churn.
+I placed system title user directly after system title user settings, which lands it at component id 98 and shifts every later component id by one: unit/component/list.csv 450 changed lines, unit/component_link/list.csv 1,866.
+Appending both new components at the end of their components blocks would have given the same result with a two-line fixture diff.
+I checked the pinned consts in shared/const/components.php — the highest is FORM_PLURAL_ID = 92, below the insertion point, so nothing is silently mis-pinned.
+But if you would rather not carry that renumbering, moving the two definitions to the end of their blocks and re-running is cheap now and awkward later.
+Seven user snapshots were renamed, not edited — 74_user.html → 74_user_9.html, and likewise 49, 50, 62, 85, 87, 89.
+The filename carries the dbo id, which is now 9 instead of 0.
+Correct consequence of user_filled_loaded, but it makes the diff read as delete+add; worth confirming the deletions are the paired old files and that the runner's "remove test files not used any more" pass did not drop anything else. component_types.csv gains a seeded row, so the database needs the new type.
+I read that as data rather than structure and left version.txt alone — your call if it should carry the minor bump plus a db_check step.

 Worth deciding
 Button tooltips lost their object detail. formula::btn_edit()/btn_del() were renamed to *_back, so the formula page now uses the generic db_object::btn_edit(), which passes no $explain.
 Visible in formula.html: title="change formula for scale minute to sec" → "change formula", and "delete this formula of scale minute to sec" → "delete this formula".
 If that's intended, fine; if not, the new generic variants need an $explain path too.